-The Project objectives are to:
+The objectives of the Project are:

-- Provide safer conditions for all road users by: - Reducing the incidence of head-on and run-off crashes - Improving safety at intersections; and - Improving safety of access to adjoining properties. - Improve efficiency of freight by designing for High Productivity Freight Vehicles. - Provide adequate and improved rest areas. - Locate the alignment to allow for possible future bypass of Ararat.
+- To provide safer conditions for all road users by: - Reducing the incidence of head-on and run-off road crashes - Improving safety at intersections; and - Improving safety of access to adjoining properties - To improve the efficiency of freight by designing for High Productivity Freight Vehicles. - To provide adequate and improved rest areas. - To locate the alignment to allow for possible future bypasses of Beaufort and Ararat.